The best tomato growing tips for beginners for growing all types of tomatoes. How to grow tomatoes from seeds or plants successfully!

 Grab our 'Complete Guide To Growing Tomatoes In Containers' as a FREE download.
 Just enter your email into the box below and we will send you the link for a free pdf file!

 Cultivating tomatoes is very easy to do by starting your own seeds.
-Greenhouse starts are quite limited, so in order to taken advantage of the many variations in tomatoes, this will necessary.
-You can find tomato seed for yellow, green, black, red or pink tomatoes.
+Greenhouse starts are quite limited in variety, so in order to taken advantage of the many variations in tomatoes, this will be necessary.
+You can find seeds for yellow, green, black, red or pink tomatoes.
 Expect to see different leaf types, as well as dwarf plants.
 Both full size, as well as smaller globes are standard, as well as salad tomatoes, such as cherry or grape varieties.

-To start tomato seeds, a sterile seed-starting mix is recommended.
+To start tomato seeds, a seed-starting potting mix is your best option.
 Moisten the soil mixture and pat into your planting container firmly.
-With a standard pencil, drill two holes about ¼ deep.
-Place one tomato seed, of the same variety, in each hole and cover with soil.
+With a standard pencil, drill two holes about ¼ inch deep.
+Place one tomato seed in each hole and cover with soil.
 Keep the soil moist and you can expect to see germination within 5-7 days.

 At this point, your growing tomatoes are still relying on their own stored nutrition from the seed casing.
 If you feel like adding a bit of help, dilute some fish emulsion and add it in a weak solution when you are watering tomato plants.
 No other fertilizer should be needed until your tomato plants are ready to be planted outside.
 At this time, a specialized tomato fertilizer, high in potash, should be applied according to the direction on the package.

 Once your plants have grown their second sets of leaves you should transplant them into individual pots.
 Gently lift the small plants out of the seeds tray and pull them apart carefully.
 Fill a small container with organic potting soil and punch a hole into the center.
 Insert your tomato plant and a bit of the stem into the hole and fill with soil.